sghalebikesabi/sghalebikesabi.github.io/_pages/cv.md

 ## Work experience

+* Summer 2022: Research Intern at DeepMind, London

-* Summer 2021: PhD Research Intern at Microsoft Research Cambridge, Cambridge
+* Summer 2021: Research Intern at Microsoft Research Cambridge, Cambridge
   * Working under the supervision of Javier González in the Health Intelligence Team on invariant risk minimisation for detecting relationships between TCR cells and diseases in corporation with Adaptive Biotechnologies

 * Summer 2019: Associate Consulting Intern in the Digital Finance Group at KPMG, Dusseldorf